From Human Resources

 Third-Party Administrator (TPA): A vendor contracted by the department who is responsible for coordinating, consulting, and providing services for relocation of eligible employees.

-Withdrawal: A home seller who has elected within 30 days from the effective date of transfer to utilize the TPA process and subsequently does not complete the process because he/she: (i) does not use a TPA registered network broker for the sale of the departure home; (ii) does not use a TPA registered network broker for the purchase of destination home; or (iii) later elects, after the 30 day window, not to utilize the TPA process for reasons other than home ineligibility.
+Withdrawal: A home seller who has elected within 30 days from the effective date of transfer to who utilized the TPA process and subsequently does not complete the process because he/she: (i) does not use a TPA registered network broker for the sale of the departure home; (ii) does not use a TPA registered network broker for the purchase of destination home; or (iii) later elects, after the 30 day window, not to utilize the TPA process for reasons other than home ineligibility.

 Loan Origination Fee: The fee paid to the company originating the loan to cover costs associated with creating, processing, and closing the mortgage.